Aubrey and Argyle to continue playoff runs this week in area round: Here is everything you need to know

 Now, Aubrey will square off against North Dallas in the Class 4A Region II area round.
 The three-game series will be played at Princeton High School.

-Game 1 is scheduled for 7 p.m. on Friday.
-First pitch for Game 2 will be at noon on Saturday.
+Game 1 is scheduled for 7 p.m.
+Friday.
+First pitch for Game 2 will be at noon Saturday.
 A third game, if necessary, would immediately follow Game 2.

 Aubrey enters the matchup with a 28-4 overall record.